novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-115.md

 Fortunately, he found a company at one of the tables that created something similar.

-"Ah, CEO Park Ki-ho of 【Someone Else's Story】, nice to meet you.
-Sorry, but what kind of site is 【Someone Else's Story】?"
+"Ah, CEO Park Ki-ho of 【Nam's Story】, nice to meet you.
+Sorry, but what kind of site is 【Nam's Story】?"

 "I'm curious too.
 Just from the name, it sounds like it's about talking about other people."